William Alexander Maguire

 Biography

-Bill Maguire was Lieutenant Bradford's batman.
-He had apparently enlisted in a Scottish regiment and seems to be wearing a Glengarry in the photo, though at the time he was serving in the Royal Army Service Corps.
+Bill Maguire was Captain Bradford's batman.
+He had apparently enlisted in a Scottish regiment and seems to be wearing a Glengarry in the Scout Section's unit photo, though at the time he was serving in the Royal Army Service Corps.
 He was an Army child and had grown up in India, with his father and grandfather apparently serving in Irish regiments.

 He joined Roy Bradford again in early 1944 as he became a member of the SAS, but wasn't with him when he died as he was on another operation at the time.
-After the war he returned to Devon and married a Thoverton girl, Nancy E Gilpon, at Tiverton in 1945.
+After the war he returned to Devon and married a Thoverton girl, Nancy Elisa Gilpon, at Tiverton in 1945.
+He is said to have kept himself to himself and did not talk about his wartime service at all.

 Postings